dharmender12/Smartshop/README.md

 ## 📜 License

-This project was developed by [Dharmender Thakur](https://github.com/dharmender12) as part of the NIELIT 'A' Level course.
+This project was developed by [Dharmender](https://github.com/dharmender12) as part of the NIELIT 'A' Level course.

 Feel free to fork or adapt it for learning and development purposes.
 Attribution appreciated.